cry0genic/cry0genic/README.md

 - 🌱 I’m currently learning Node.js and Django
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: ...
 - ⚡ Fun fact: I love to write and play guitar.
-I'm also into anime and sports
+I'm also into anime and sports!